krahul2024/drive-app/README.md

 ### Introduction
-A cloud storage web application that allows users to securely store, manage, and share their files and folders online.
+A cloud storage web application that allows users to store, manage, and share their files and folders online.

 **Features**
 * User login and signup